Steam Heating Processes - Load Calculating

 Q = quantity of energy or heat (kJ)

-cp = specific heat capacity of the substance (kJ/kg oC ) - Material Properties and Heat Capacities for several materials
+cp = specific heat of substance (kJ/kg oC ) - Material properties and heat capacities common materials

 This equation can be used to determine a total amount of heat energy for the whole process, but it does not take into account the rate of heat transfer which is: